AlgoSandbox/AlgoSandbox/lib/algo-sandbox/problems/tabular/tabular-dataset/index.md

 # Tabular dataset

-Import a CSV file with a header row and rows that represent training examples.
-The last column should be the target variable.
-The first row should be the column names.
+Create a tabular dataset with input `x` values  and output `y` values.

+The dataset can be entered manually or imported from a CSV file.
+The header row defines the labels for each x/y value.